jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But they remained a set of printed books and CD's controlled by experts.

-Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to Main Street.
-The web lets ordinary people send and receive information.
+Then came the world wide web (1991), a new technology that brought the internet, and the Internet Age, directly to the homes of the middle-class.
+The web lets ordinary people send and receive information like anyone in Big Business or Big Government.

 This new technology unlocked many new tools like websites, forums, blogs, and something called "wikis."
 Wiki software lets anyone write or edit a webpage by pressing "edit now."
 All changes are saved, so anyone can erase errors or vandalism by pressing "undo now."
 For years programmers used wikis to write technical manuals collaboratively.

 As the web boomed in the late '90s, protagonist Jimmy Wales wondered if the internet could upgrade encyclopedias.
 Today, most of us curious about things like the movies or candy apples know this story ends with a free online encyclopedia anyone can edit called Wikipedia.
 Indeed the online encyclopedia anyone can edit is the poster child for the era of mass-collaboration.